ReneSalhab/CO5BOLDViewer/README.md

         - better performance for most functions
         - less memory consumption when computing temperature, pressure and entropy

-       The quantities will still be available, if eosinterx.pyx is not compiled, but opacoity and optical depth are not computed accurately, yet.
+       The quantities will still be available, if eosinterx.pyx is not compiled, but opacity and optical depth are not computed accurately, yet.
 Also the memory usage is much worse.

     # Change-Log